 Symptoms of NPH often begin slowly.
 There are three main symptoms of NPH:

-- Changes in the way a person walks: difficulty when beginning to walk (gait apraxia), feet held wider apart than normal, shuffling of the feet, unsteadiness
+- Changes in the way a person walks: difficulty when beginning to walk (gait apraxia), feeling as if your feet are stuck to the ground (magnetic gait)

 - Slowing of mental function: forgetfulness, difficulty paying attention, apathy or no mood

-- Problems controlling urine (urinary incontinence), and sometimes controlling stools (fecal incontinence)
+- Problems controlling urine (urinary incontinence), and sometimes controlling stools (bowel incontinence)